webaverse/docs/docs/glossary.md

 ### Skybox

 In 3D, a _skybox_ is a virtual cube with a texture (e.g. a sky, or a park, or mountains) that is the bounds of a virtual world.
 It essentially allows you to provide a background environment that the user sees all around them.

+In a multi-app case, care needs to be taken with skyboxes &mdash; if every app has its own skybox, they tend to obscure each other and 'take over'.
+This is why when developing your own [XRPKs](#xrpackages), you should usually have a _transparent skybox_!